PASTA PRONTO! AND QUICK BITES

-Tuna, avocado and mango salad with Grapefruit & ginger dressing
+Tuna, avocado and mango salad with Grapefruit, orange & ginger dressing

 This dressing would also go well with chicken or turkey.
-The dressing comes out quite thick but if you prefer a thinner consistency, simply add more water to dilute.
+The dressing comes out fairly thick but if you prefer a thinner consistency, simply add more water to dilute.

 Ingredients for the salad: